-If you take this route, you should also modify your CGI feedback script so that your email address is embedded in the script itself, and not in a hidden field on your form (spiders can always read those fields).
+If you take this route, you should also modify your feedback form script so that your email address is embedded in the script itself, and not in a hidden field on your form (spiders can always read those fields).
 The free feedback form script generated by thesitewizard Feedback Form Wizard does this automatically.
-Of course if you use a CGI-hosted service, this is likely to be outside your control.

-One of my newsletter readers has also suggested another alternative: you can always put your email address in a graphical image (such as a GIF) file and put it on your web page.
-Since it is unlikely that the spam spiders would go through the trouble of using an OCR to read the text on your images, your email address will probably be safe from their prying eyes.
+One of my early newsletter readers has also suggested another alternative: to display the email address in a graphical image (such as a GIF) file.
+Their premise was that the spam spiders were unlikely to go through the trouble of using an optical character reader (or OCR) to read the text on your images.
+As such, your email address is theoretically safe from their prying eyes.
 However, if you use this route, you should probably also have a feedback form somewhere so that visitors who rely on speech software to "read" your page (such as the visually impaired) can still contact you.